uOttawaSEGA2023/project-group-13/README.md

  Admin login: user: user@admin.com pass: password

- A working Doctor account is: jane@gmail.com janepassword
+ A working Doctor account is: user: jane@gmail.com pass: janepassword (this is to look at appointments, since as of deliverable 3 we cannot add them in-app)

 -- Group Information --